 How Does the Chicago Lease Tax Apply to SaaS or Cloud-Based Products?

 The tax rate for most lease transactions is 9%; however, as of January 1, 2016, the City imposed a lower rate of 5.25% for a nonpossessory computer lease (SaaS or Cloud-Based Products).
+This was increased on January 1, 2020 to 7.25%.
 The lower rate applies when a customer uses the provider’s computer and software to input, modify, or retrieve information supplied by the customer.
 If the lease allows the customer to input, modify, or retrieve data supplied by the provider, these are considered Database products and taxed at the 9% rate.
 This reduced rate and definition clarification was done with the issuance of Ruling #12 of Chapter 3-32.